Chapter 24: Kingdom Plantae

 4. Meristematic: develops into each of the above three types of tissue.

-- Meristem: composed of unspecialised cells that are continuously dividing by mitosis.
+- Meristem: plant tissue composed of rapidly dividing unspecialised cells.
+These cells are dividing by mitosis.

 Structure of the flowering plant

 The diagram shows the structure of a typical flowering plant.

 All plants are composed of a root system and shoot system.

 The shoot system consists of the following organs: stem, branches, petioles, buds, leaves, flowers, seeds and fruits.

 - Sexual reproduction

 Stem functions mainly in support and transport – but can function in photosynthesis (if it is herbaceous).
 The stem also functions in growth.

 The stem is divided into nodes and internodes.